danivpv/ExtendedKalmanFilterNeuralTraining/README.md

 Jupyter case studies can be found inside scripts folder.
 Algorithmic coding found in src/ExtendedKalmanFilterNeuralTraining.jl

+### Vision

-Vision: Development of a general NN training algorithm with a MSE loss in flux composable with SciML ecosystem.
+Development of a RNN training algorithm for a MSE loss.